 Purchase Deadly Blessing (1981) On Blu-ray

 Deadly Blessing (1981) blu-ray is available now, I’ve added a link below.

 The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.

 Deadly Blessing (1981) Trailer

 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not be representative of the Blu-ray version

-So that’s Deadly Blessing Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes my Deadly Blessing blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.